whztt07/geomajas-project-graphics/README.md

 What is Geomajas
 ----------------

 Geomajas is an Open Source Web Mapping Framework written in Java.
 It provides both server and client components.
-This project contains the geomajas graphics.
+This project contains the geomajas graphics project.

 For more details about the project, how to use it, manuals and other information, take a look at the website at http://www.geomajas.org/ .